Mad Over You: Covers

+Commercial performance

+"Mad Over You" debuted at number 38 on the Billboard Twitter Top Tracks chart, marking the singer's first appearance on the chart.
+As of March 2017, "Mad Over You" garnered over 2 million streams on the streaming media service Spotify.
+The song received two million downloads on MyNotJustOk, becoming the most downloaded song of 2017 on the platform.

 Critical reception

-Gabriel Myers Hansen, whose review was posted on the E News Ghana website, described the song as a tribute to Ghana and said it "makes it into favorable places in history because of the sheer majesty of its swing–more so in the heart of the young Ghanaian woman, who can recite word for word, even without having actively committed Runtown’s song to memory."
-Joey Akan of Pulse Nigeria called it a "mid-tempo song which can coast through you initially, but eventually grows and envelopes you with its synths, mellow drum patterns and more."
+Gabriel Myers Hansen, whose review was posted on the E News Ghana website, described the song as a tribute to Ghana and said it "makes it into favorable places in history because of the sheer majesty of its swing".
+Joey Akan of Pulse Nigeria called it a "mid-tempo song which can coast through you initially, but eventually envelopes you with its synths, mellow drum patterns and more."
 TooXclusive's Jim Donnett praised Runtown for adapting the Ghanaian Alkayida sound to deliver a hit.

-Covers and live performances

-In December 2016, Nigerian musician Mr Eazi released a cover of the song.
-In January 2017, Ghanaian singer NanaYaa released her rendition of the song.
-In December 2016, Runtown performed the song at Citi FM’s Decemba 2 Remember concert.
-Moreover, he performed the song at Sarkodie's annual Rapperholic concert.
-In April 2017, Runtown performed the song at the season finale of Big Brother Naija.
-Jamaican dancehall artist Ding Dong covered the song in October 2017, pairing his version with a dance move he created called Lebeh Lebeh.
+A writer for The Native said the song explores themes of love and likened the track to "For Life", which was released in May 2017.